Arthur Askey: Honours

 Askey was appointed OBE in 1969 and advanced to CBE in 1981.

-Personal life
+Personal life, illness and death

 Askey was married to Elizabeth May Swash in 1925 until her death in 1974; he was the father of actress Anthea Askey (1933–1999).

-Death

 Askey carried on working on his comedy career until just before he was hospitalised in July 1982, owing to poor circulation, which resulted in gangrene and the amputation of both legs.
-During his stay as an inpatient he was kept company by Tony Lee at the suggestion of nursing staff.
 He died in London's St Thomas's Hospital on 16 November 1982 and was cremated at Putney Vale Crematorium.